 Brown is simple and strong and through its connection to dirt and the earth can be seen as dull and uninteresting.
 Besides be used in food brands that produce brown foods, most companies or organizations don't want to use brown because it is not very eye-catching.
 Some notable brands that use brown are: UPS, M&M's, Hershey's, Louis Vuitton.

 White is clean and pure like doctors and brides at a wedding.
 For that reason the healthcare industry and its supporters like using white to solidify their imagery, as well as the tech industry.
 White is used in almost all logos and brands as a way of contrasting colors and making their main color choices pop.
 Some notable brands that use white are: Apple, Lexus, Wikipedia, WWF.

 Branding your nonprofit or powering through a rebranding mission can be a very tough process and one that once completed needs to be followed.
 Choosing the right colors to enhance your image and psychologically connect the public's personal experiences is essential to creating an identity.
 Picking the wrong colors can destroy perception, and even if you want to change your mind later on, a color change might no longer be an option.
-Try different combinations and shades until everyone feels comfortable, because wants you pick, it will define your nonprofit for years to come.
+Try different combinations and shades until everyone feels comfortable, because once you pick, it will define your nonprofit for years to come.
 Need a little more help?
 Check out this helpful color wheel resource from our friends at Canva!